-Wild plants and animals are also found in bodies of water.
 The Finnish Environment Institute (SYKE) monitors the state of the Baltic Sea and produces a wide range of environmental data about a number of things including its plants, animals and micro-organisms.
 The Baltic Sea has been designated as a Particularly Sensitive Sea Area (PSSA), due to which maritime traffic can be required to comply with stricter safety regulations.

-There are various websites providing information on wildlife in Finland.
+There are websites providing information on wildlife in Finland.
 For example, Webkasvio describes plants, mosses and lichens that occur in Finland and where to find them.
 The Finnish Broadcasting Company has a national sound gallery where visitors can learn about Finnish birdlife, and the website of the Federation of Finnish Fisheries Associations has information on the commonest fish species to be found in the country.

 All of Finland

-- Finnish fish species
+- Finnish fish species link